Magic of Machine Shorthand

 Do you have the right skill set to be a court reporter?
 Project Steno is designed precisely to help you answer that question.

-In eight weeks, the A-to-Z Program will tell you if you have the right stuff to be a court reporter and, just as important, whether you would enjoy a career in our field.
-Attending and completing an A-to-Z program is mandatory to be accepted into the Project Steno program.
+In six weeks, Project Steno’s Basic Training Program or NCRA’s A-to-Z Program will tell you if you have the right stuff to be a court reporter and, just as important, whether you would enjoy a career in our field.
+Attending and completing an introductory program is mandatory to be accepted into the Project Steno program.
 We want you to succeed!
-We expect A-to-Z graduates are more likely to succeed than others.
+We expect these program “graduates” to be more likely to succeed than others.

 THERE’S A POT OF GOLD AT THE END OF THE RAINBOW!